- 1 How Much is an Amputation Worth in New York?

 If there isn’t enough insurance or where the defendant is an individual, we will perform an asset search and additional insurance search to make sure that we can get all the money available to provide for your future and your family’s future.
 We have had several cases where we found insurance which the insurance company did not disclose.

 Where the defendant is a corporation, there often is sufficient insurance to pay for your pain and suffering, the cost of your ongoing care, support your family, and assist you in obtaining the tools you need to live as full a life as possible.

 Amputation Due to an Accident

 Financial considerations when settling a lawsuit include all past and future economic damages (below) and past and future pain and suffering (below).
 Economic damages include all damages for which the cost can be calculated.
-Pain and suffering is subjectively determined by a jury or agreed upon by both sides at settlement.
+Pain and suffering are subjectively determined by a jury or agreed upon by both sides at settlement.

 Modern medicine often allows reattachment and reconstruction when an amputation would have been required years ago.
-The cost of reconstruction vs. amputation has been reported as similar (projected lifetime health-care cost for amputation).
+The cost of reconstruction vs. amputation has been reported as similar (projected lifetime healthcare cost for amputation).
 Thus, it is vital to get all the money you will need.